Pathogen-Genomics-Cymru/lodestone/README.md

 11. (Warn) If no genus classification meets the 5000/0.5% thresholds

 process preprocessing:identifyBacterialContaminants\
-12. (Fail) If regardless of what Kraken reports, Mykrobe does not make a species-level mycobacterial classification (note that we do not use Kraken mycobacterial classifications other than to determine whether 100k reads are family Mycobacteriaceae; for higher-resolution classification, we defer to Mykrobe)\
+12. (Fail) If regardless of what Kraken reports, Afanc does not make a species-level mycobacterial classification (note that we do not use Kraken mycobacterial classifications other than to determine whether 100k reads are family Mycobacteriaceae; for higher-resolution classification, we defer to Afanc)\
 13. (Fail) If the sample is not contaminated and the top species hit is not one of the 10 supported Mycobacteria: abscessus|africanum|avium|bovis|chelonae|chimaera|fortuitum|intracellulare|kansasii|tuberculosis\
 14. (Fail) If the sample is not contaminated and the top species hit is contrary to the species expected (e.g. "avium" rather than "tuberculosis" - only tested if you provide that expectation)\
-15. (Warn) If the top Mykrobe species hit, on the basis of highest % coverage, does not also have the highest median depth\
+15. (Warn) If the top Afanc species hit, on the basis of highest % coverage, does not also have the highest median depth\
 16. (Warn) If we are unable to associate an NCBI taxon ID to any given contaminant species, which means we will not be able to locate its genome, and thereby remove it as a contaminant\
 17. (Warn) If we are unable to determine a URL for the latest RefSeq genome associated with a contaminant species' taxon ID\
 18. (Warn) If no complete genome could be found for a contaminant species.
 The workflow will proceed with alignment-based contaminant removal, but you're warned that there's reduced confidence in detecting reads from this species